 One quirky thing about variables, though, is that they have short-term memory.
 If you give them new information, they forget the old.
 That’s not a bug — it’s how they’re designed.
 A variable always stores just the latest value you gave it.

 You might know the concept variable from mathematics.
 Variables in mathematics and programming share some important qualities.
 In both cases, a variable acts as a placeholder — a symbol that stands in for a value.
 And in both cases, that value typically belongs to a certain domain, like numbers or text.
 But beyond those basics, the way variables behave is quite different.
-In mathematics, a variable usually represents an unknown quantity that you're trying to solve for, it is like a puzzle to “find x”.
-In programming, a variable is more like a named box that can store a value — and that value can change as the program runs.
+In mathematics, a variable usually represents an unknown quantity that you're trying to solve for; it is like a puzzle to “find x”.
+In programming, a variable is essentially a named box that can store a value, which can change as the program runs.
 That’s why something like x = x + 1, which seems nonsensical in math, is totally normal in programming: it means "take the current value of x, add one, and store the result back into x."
 In other words, programming variables aren’t about solving equations — they’re about remembering things and updating them over time.

 PYTHON